firecrest-lang/firecrest/README.md

 ## What ❔

-⚙️ A modern programming language with a C-like syntax inspired by the Wren programming language.
+⚙️ A modern programming language with a C-like syntax, inspired mainly by Wren but also JavaScript and Go.

 ⚙️ Reduce visual noise, and make programming feel cleaner to read and easier to write.